iron-fish/website/blog/2023-02-13-trusted-setup-ceremony.md

  - [Install Iron Fish](https://ironfish.network/docs/onboarding/installation-iron-fish)
      - With Node (version 18) and npm, it should be as easy as `npm install -g ironfish` in your Terminal; for more information, see our [docs](https://ironfish.network/docs/onboarding/installation-iron-fish).
-     - To test that you have Iron Fish installed, run: `ironfish --version`
+     - To test that you have Iron Fish installed, run: `ironfish --version`.
 The version should be `v0.1.65` or later.

  - **Contribute to the trusted setup**
      - To start your contribution, run: `ironfish ceremony`